 The first alternative is the Yellow Bridge Mandarin-English Dictionary and Thesaurus.
 It is located at https://www.yellowbridge.com/chinese/character-dictionary.php.
 With this tool, you can look up a Traditional or Simplified Chinese Character by radical and additional stroke count.
 (Easiest to set the stroke count to 15 or 25.)
 This can be time-consuming, but if you look into the upper-left corner of the input box, you will find a pencil icon, and you can select this to draw the character and select from the choices given.
 This works well for many characters but not all, and you really need to know something about stroke order.
 (Try to draw the character “ㅁ”, in both the correct stroke order, given above, and the not so correct stroke order, and you will see the problem.)

 The second alternative and the one that I use the most is found at https://kanji.sljfaq.org/draw.html.
 There are several selections across the top, which gives you the ability to find both Chinese and Japanese characters by several means.
 For Chinese, I almost exclusively use the “Handwritten” selection, and find that I can usually find a particular character that I need, faster than by any other means.
 Make absolutely sure that you check the box to “Ignore Stroke Order”.
-You will notice in the example given, the color of the lines indicate that I drew “ㅁ” in 4 strokes not 3, and it still found the character I required.
+You will notice in the example to your right, that the lines are in 4 colors.
+This indicates that I drew “ㅁ” in 4 strokes not 3, and it still found the character that I required.
 It is not perfect, but works most of the time.
 Try bending the lines when drawing the character “ㅁ”.
 You will find that the straighter the line, the more accurate it becomes.
 You can click on the character that you want, and it will take you to another page, which has various links to that character, its meaning, stroke order, etc. If you select Richard Sears’ Chinese Character Etymology Site, you will find the character in other forms.
 (His database contains 96,000+ ancient Chinese character forms.)
-As an example, if you had drawn and found the character “大”, clicked on that character, then selected Richard Sear’s link you will find pictures of that character in Oracles Bone (246), Bronze Characters (49), seal (1), and Liushutong characters (similar to Small Seal) (17).
+As an example, if you had drawn and found the character “大”, clicked on that character, then selected Richard Sear’s link you will find pictures of that character done in Oracles Bone Script (246), Bronze Age Characters (49), Seal Script (1), and Liushutong characters (similar to Small Seal Script) (17).
 Sounds complicated, but it’s not.
+If you go straight to his homepage, you will find it difficult to use.
+You will get better results by going through https://kanji.sljfaq.org/draw.html

 If you are trying to display seal script, a Unicode Standard for small seal script has been proposed, but currently it is not available.
 You have only three choices, 1, Find, download and install a true font for seal script, 2.
 Write the character in Traditional Script, or 3.
 Display a picture of the character.